A Look at Each Vaccine: Measles, Mumps and Rubella (MMR) Vaccine

 No, you cannot pass on the diseases by touching the rash.
 You could only transmit them to others who are susceptible if you are sick with the diseases.
 It is likely that you are already immune, either by previously having the diseases or from receiving vaccines.
 However, if you are unsure about your immunity, check with your doctor.

-Do the benefits of the measles vaccine outweigh its risks?
+Do the benefits of MMR outweigh its risks?

-Measles was almost eliminated from the United States.
+Measles was eliminated from the United States in 2000.
 However, measles still rages throughout developing countries and is one of the leading causes of death worldwide.
 In the late 1980s and early 1990s in the United States, low immunization rates against measles were associated with epidemics of measles.
 About 11,000 people were hospitalized and 120 killed by measles virus.
 In recent years, we have started to again see outbreaks of measles.
-Because the measles vaccine has no serious permanent side effects, its benefits still clearly outweigh its risks.
+In 2019, the U.S. experienced the largest outbreak in almost 30 years, with almost 1,300 cases reported to the CDC.

 - Fever, conjunctivitis ("pink eye"), and a red, pinpoint rash that starts on the face and spreads to the rest of the body